 For 2-and 3-wheelers, Bharat Stage II applied from April 1, 2005 and Stage III standards came into force in April 1, 2010.
-The roll out of Bharat Stage IV limits nationwide was curtailed by the challenge of convincing fuel producers to make the necessary investments required to supply 50 ppm sulfur fuel nationwide.
-Potential solutions that have been suggested include deregulation of diesel prices and an environment compensation charge on diesel vehicles and an additional levy on diesel fuel.
+The roll out of Bharat Stage IV limits nationwide was delayed by the challenge of convincing fuel producers to make the necessary investments required to supply 50 ppm sulfur fuel nationwide.
+Potential solutions that have been suggested include deregulation of diesel prices, an environment compensation charge on diesel vehicles and an additional levy on diesel fuel.

 Even in cities with Bharat Stage IV limits, there have been challenges ensuring the dominance of compliant vehicles.
 Some of these challenges include: exemptions granted to some specialty vehicle (e.g., taxis) manufacturers, registration of Bharat Stage III vehicles by vehicle owners outside of their place residence due to loopholes in residential proof, registration of commercial vehicles outside of the Bharat Stage IV zones and insufficient availability of some specialty vehicles (e.g., garbage trucks) in Bharat Stage IV configurations.

 In order to establish limits beyond Bharat Stage IV, the Indian Planning Commission established a Committee in 2013 to draft an updated Auto Fuel Policy.
 The panel recommended that Bharat Stage IV fuel be required nationwide from April 2017 followed by a further step up to the Bharat Stage V in April 2020.
-Draft recommendations discussed prior to the report’s release included a national Bharat Phase IV+ stage starting in 2017 and a national Bharat Stage V fuel standards staring in 2021.
+Draft recommendations discussed prior to the report’s release included a national Bharat Phase IV+ stage (40 ppm sulfur) starting in 2017 and a national Bharat Stage V fuel standard staring in 2021.